-Although this report does not include a comprehensive economic analysis of tax-exempt private activity bonds, it does provide some background on the reasons for the federal limitation on tax-exempt bonds for private activities.
+This report provides background information on the economic rationale for the federal limitation on tax-exempt bonds for private activities.
 In addition, this report explains the rules governing qualified private activity bonds, describes the federal limitations on private activity bonds, lists the qualified private activities, and reports each state's private activity bond volume cap.

-Since private activity bonds were defined in 1968, the number of eligible private activities has been gradually increased from 12 activities to 21.
-The state volume capacity limit has increased from \$150 million and \$50 per capita in 1986 to the greater of \$246.6 million or \$80 per capita in 2006.
-Because of the \$246.6 million floor, most small states are allowed to issue relatively more private activity bonds (based on the level of state personal income) than larger states.
+Since private activity bonds were defined in 1968, the number of eligible private activities has been gradually increased from 12 activities to 22.
+The state volume capacity limit has increased from \$150 million and \$50 per capita in 1986 to the greater of \$273.775 million or \$90 per capita in 2010.
+Because of the \$273.775 million floor, many smaller states (21 states and the District of Columbia) are allowed to issue relatively more private activity bonds (based on the level of state personal income) than larger states (29 states).
 Also, more recent additions to the list of qualified activities have been exempt from a state-by-state cap and subject to a national aggregate cap.